mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 With the advent of suitable gravitic technology, sky- cities became common in an attempt to reduce any negative effect on native ecologies further.

 On worlds that do not meet the Bwaps’ environmental needs, cities can be large and sprawling affairs, with little attention paid to the effect it may have on the environment.
 Artificial means are used to increase heat and humidity, and often the cities are enclosed or sealed in some way.
-In these environments, archologies are a favoured housing system.
+In these environments, archologies are a favored housing system.

 Bwap archologies and sealed cities often have amazingly complex environments of their own.
 Nearly all have artificial swamps complete with animals and plants imported from Marhaban to allow Bwaps to reconnect with their natural habitat, as a reminder of where they have come from.
 In some cases, just like on Marhaban, it can be difficult to ascertain exactly where the artificial swamp ends and the city begins.